PoneyClairDeLune/PoneyClairDeLune/README.md

   * Comfortable with Deno and Bun, and can work with Node.js.
   * Most comfortable with the equivalent of Chromium 59+ and Firefox 65+, but can write JavaScript for Internet Explorer 4.4+, Chromium 5+ or 49+ and Firefox 29+ or 52+.
 * Writes Bash/PDKSH scripts.
-* New to Go and Rust.
-Still learning both.
+* Familiar with both MarkDown and MediaWiki syntax.
 * (Almost) polyglot.
 * Some experiences with MIDI and legacy synth modules dating back to the 1990s.
 * Available for hire for both IT-related work and translation/localization-related work.
 Contact me for full lingual capabilities.